 The Gonzales decision offers advocates the opportunity to contrast existing U.S. law and policy in the civil rights arena with international human rights principles.
 By framing domestic violence as a human rights violation, the case challenges advocates and policymakers to re-think the current approach to domestic violence in the U.S., and asks whether fundamental rights are being respected, protected, and fulfilled.
 The decision holds the potential to influence domestic violence advocacy in the United States, and more broadly, to help bring human rights home to the U.S. More information on the case can be found at the Columbia Law School Human Rights Clinic website, the ACLU case webpage and the Amnesty International website.

-HRC Director Caroline Bettinger-Lopez co-published "Implementing the Inter-American Commission on Human Rights' Domestic Violence Ruling," an article in Clearinghouse Review Journal of Poverty Law and Policy, July-August 2012.
-To read the article, click here.
+HRC Director Caroline Bettinger-Lopez co-published "Implementing the Inter-American Commission on Human Rights' Domestic Violence Ruling," in Clearinghouse Review Journal of Poverty Law and Policy, July-August 2012.
+To read click here.

-HRC students Averil Andrews and Jenny Khavinson co-published "From International to Domestic Approaches: Battling DV in the United States," an article on the Lenahan case, in the Dec/Jan 2012 edition of Domestic Violence Report.
-To read the article, click here.
+HRC students Averil Andrews and Jenny Khavinson co-published "From International to Domestic Approaches: Battling DV in the United States," on the Lenahan case, in the Dec/Jan 2012 edition of Domestic Violence Report.
+To read click here.

 Watch the video Zooming In On Domestic Violence: Human Rights Advocacy, Documentary Film Making, and the Jessica Lenahan Decision (February 20, 2012)